Skip to main content

 Key Eligibility Findings for UAE Residents

-Indian Passport Holders: e-Visa Eligible from Dubai
+Indian Passport Holders: e-Visa Eligible via UAE Residency

 The approved e-Visa is valid for one year from the issue date, allows multiple entries, and permits a stay of up to 90 days per visit.
 Indian passport holders can use this visa for tourism, Umrah, family visits, and attendance at events across Saudi Arabia.
 The total cost including the visa fee and mandatory travel insurance is generally in the range of SAR 300 to 500 (approximately AED 300 to 500).